basho-labs/little_riak_book/en/03-developers.md

 <aside class="sidebar"><h3>What Happened to Riak Search?</h3>

-If you have used Riak before, or have ahold of some older documentation, you may wonder what the difference is between Riak Search and Yokozuna.
+If you have used Riak before, or have some older documentation, you may wonder what the difference is between Riak Search and Yokozuna.

 In an attempt to make Riak Search user friendly, it was originally developed